markeissler/gvm2/README.md

 prompt> mv .git git.bak
 ```

-3. Open a new terminal to test.
+4. Open a new terminal to test.

+5. If everything looks ok, then go ahead and remove the `~/.gvm.bak` directory.

 ## Installing Go